apes-suite/aotus/README.md

 } > Makefile
 make
 ~~~~~

-and the resulting *libaotus.a* will be present.
+and the resulting *libaotus.a* will be put in that directory.
-To control the compiler flags one may create a file `setup.make` which may
+To control the compiler flags you may create a file `setup.make`,
-contain the regular `FC`, `FFLAGS`, `CC`, `CFLAGS`, `INCLUDES` and `LIBS`
+which can define the usual `FC`, `FFLAGS`, `CC`, `CFLAGS`, `INCLUDES`
-variables which are used to compile, and link.
+and `LIBS` variables which are used for compilation, and linking.
-For instance to compile using only the `-g` flag:
+For instance, to compile with just the `-g` flag, you can use:
 ~~~~~{.sh}
 {
 echo FFLAGS = -g
 echo CFLAGS = -g
 } > setup.make
 ~~~~~

-note that the default compiler is still the GNU suite.
+Note that the default compiler is still the GNU suite.

 Aotus may be built with two variations of extended precisions.
 They may
 individually be turned on by setting these variables: